 Why study at the University of Bayreuth?
 The university is a hub of international and interdisciplinary research.
 African Studies have been a priority at the University of Bayreuth since its foundation in 1975.

-The following criteria must be met in order for applicants to be eligible for these endowments:
+The following criteria must be met in order for applicants to be eligible for these scholarships: